Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 If your plants are accidentally attacked by pests, you need to use appropriate pesticides to kill the harmful organisms.
 You can also eradicate the highly affected plants to control the spread of pests.

-When looking for a good pesticide, you should be very careful because most of the pesticides in the market are fake.
-I usually use the which can eradicate a large number of harmful insects in my garden.
+I usually use the Safer Brand insect spray, which can eradicate a large number of harmful insects in my garden.
 Pests were a major problem in my flower garden until I discovered this pesticide.
 I would recommend that you get it if you have the pest menace in your garden!
-Bayer Advanced Dual Action Pest Killer

 7. Prevent and Control Diseases

-You can prevent fungal diseases by avoiding excessive use of water in your garden.
+You can prevent fungal diseases by avoiding excessive use of water in your garden, pots, or vases.
 On the other hand, you can prevent bacterial and viral diseases by using clean weeding and pruning tools.

 8. Protect Your Flower Plants from Animals